QSAN: A Near-term Achievable Quantum Self-Attention Network: Quantum Self-Attention Mechanism

-is extracted from Eq. (\ref{rule}) to depict the distribution of the output, where each element is computed by QLS.
+is extracted from Eq. (\ref{rule}) as QBSASM to depict the distribution of attention scores, where each element is computed by QLS.
 The slicing operation mentioned previously comes into play here.
-Specifically, slicing takes the element QLS in each row of QBSASM as control bits and uses the result of the AND operation on these elements as a new weight, thus reflecting the weighting operation of QSAN.
-QBSASM is a valuable by-product of QSAN, which can be acquired by way of pennylane intercepting the density matrix of QLS.
+Specifically, the slicing operation takes the elements QLS in each row of Eq. (\ref{Matrix}) (e.g., element $\langle {{\mathbf{Q}}_{0}}|{{\mathbf{K}}_{0}}\rangle $ to element $\langle {{\mathbf{Q}}_{0}}|{{\mathbf{K}}_{n-1}}\rangle $) as control bits of the multi-controlled quantum gate.
+The results of their operations are employed as new weights, thus reflecting the weighting operations of QSAN.
+In practice, QBSASM can be obtained by pennylane intercepting the density matrix of QLS.

-In summary, the element QLS is a single qubit in the superposition state.
-Therefore, the dimensionality of the QBSASM is higher than the classical attention score matrix, which reflects the quantum nature of the QBSASM.
-Particularly, as the dimensionality increases QBSASM is more difficult to simulate classically, which is manifesting the storage advantage of quantum computers.
-Finally, it can be known that the output and input of Eq. (\ref{QSA}) do not have the same dimensionality, but there is no need to worry about this.
-The output dimensionality can be effectively controlled using a layer of neural networks, but this is beyond the scope of this paper.
+In summary, in Eq. (\ref{Matrix}), since each element QLS from Eq. (\ref{QK}) is a superposition state rather than a scalar, QBSASM has higher dimensionality than the classical attention score matrix and can represent more state information.
+Particularly, as the dimensionality increases, QBSASM is more difficult to be performed classical simulation, which is manifesting the storage advantage of quantum computers.